Starhawk (character)

-Starhawk (Stakar of the House of Ogord) is an antihero appearing in American comic books published by Marvel Comics.
+Starhawk (Stakar Ogord) is an antihero appearing in American comic books published by Marvel Comics.
 He was created by writer Steve Gerber and artist Sal Buscema.

 Stakar was fated to eventually re-inhabit his infant body, reliving his life over countless times.
 Because of the knowledge of things to come, he manipulated events to affect what he felt would be the best outcome, referring to himself as "One Who Knows".
-He made many enemies in doing so, but his tampering and guidance also led to the formation of the Guardians of the Galaxy in the 31st Century.
+He made many enemies in doing so, but his tampering and guidance also led to the formation of the Guardians of the Galaxy in the 31st century.

-Sylvester Stallone played Stakar in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 2 (2017) and will reprise his role in Guardians of the Galaxy Vol. 3 (2023).
+Sylvester Stallone played Stakar in the Marvel Cinematic Universe films Guardians of the Galaxy Vol. 2 (2017) and Guardians of the Galaxy Vol. 3 (2023).

 Publication history

 A character called Starhawk appeared in an advertisement on the last page of Marvel Super-Heroes #20 (May, 1969) as the feature that would appear in the next issue.
 That next issue, though, and all subsequent issues of the title, were reprints of older Marvel material.

 Writer Roy Thomas explained that publisher Martin Goodman "had no faith in science-fiction comics," especially three particular elements that were all included on artist Dan Adkins' cover.
 "Rockets, robots and ray-guns.
 By sheer accident, we hadn't missed a trick in including all three of the elements which Martin Goodman considered deadly.
 So he cancelled the book.
 Period.
 End of story."

 The unused cover of the Starhawk feature from Marvel Super-Heroes was used as the cover of the third issue of Marvelmania, Marvel's in-house fanzine, and the first part of the unused story itself was printed in Marvelmania #6.
 Though the serialization was to continue in the next issue, the title was cancelled before that happened.

+This Starhawk's material was published in Marvel Masterworks vol. 209: Marvel Rarities vol. 1 in September 2014.
+Starhawk was Mark Wilde, son of Jonathan Wilde, who lived in the 22nd Century.
+He battled an android called 75110, which was an agent of the master computer, MASCOM, against which he was rebelling.
+Jonathan was also part of the underground movement against MASCOM and was in regular contact with his son.

 The in-continuity Starhawk first appeared in a cameo appearance in The Defenders #27 (Sep 1975), with his first full appearance in The Defenders #28 (Oct 1975).
 The character was created by Steve Gerber and Sal Buscema.
 It is unclear whether this Starhawk has any connection to the Marvel Super-Heroes character.

 Starhawk appeared along with the rest of the original Guardians of the Galaxy team in the 2014 series Guardians 3000.
 Writer Dan Abnett described him as "the soul" of the team.